tejasd1994/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+This project was created on 7/4/2020 as well as the README file

 ### Project Title
 Replace the Project Title